An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Introduction

-for any $s\geq 0$, and where $\Delta$ is a cemetery state isolated from $\mathbb{R}_+$ (see Section \ref{sec:mainresult} below for details).
-Then, if the optimal stopping time of \eqref{Introduction Stopping problem} is given as the first hitting time of the time-space process $(t+s, A_s(x))_{s \geq 0}$ to a continuous and strictly positive time-dependent boundary $b(\,\cdot\,)$ (cf.\ the structural Assumption \ref{Assumption on regions and stopping time} below), then one has that $V_x=u$, and the optimal dividends' payments strategy $D^{\star}$ is triggered by $b$ (see Theorem \ref{main theorem} below).
-In fact, if the optimization starts at time $t \in [0,T]$, the couple $(D^{\star}, I^{D^{\star}})$ keeps at any instant in time $s\in [0,T-t]$ the optimally controlled fund's value $X^{D^{\star}}_s$nonnegative and below the time-dependent critical level $b(s+t)$.
+Then, if the optimal stopping time for that problem is given in terms of a continuous and strictly positive time-dependent boundary $b(\,\cdot\,)$ (cf.\ the structural Assumption \ref{Assumption on regions and stopping time} below), one has that $V_x=u$, and the optimal dividends' payments strategy $D^{\star}$ is triggered by $b$ (see Theorem \ref{main theorem} below).
+In fact, if the optimization starts at time $t \in [0,T]$, the couple $(D^{\star}, I^{D^{\star}})$ keeps at any instant in time $s\in [0,T-t]$ the optimally controlled fund's value $X^{D^{\star}}_s$ nonnegative and below the time-dependent critical level $b(s+t)$.

-This result is obtained by performing an almost exclusively probabilistic study in which we suitably integrate in the space variable two different representations of the value $u$ of \eqref{Introduction Stopping problem}.
+This result is obtained via an almost exclusively probabilistic study in which we suitably integrate in the space variable two different representations of the value function $u$ of the auxiliary optimal stopping problem.
 It is worth noticing that although we borrow arguments from the study in \cite{EKK1989} on the connection between reflected follower problems and questions of optimal stopping (see also \cite{karatzasshrevereflected}), differently to \cite{EKK1989}, in our performance criterion \eqref{introduction control problem} we also have a cost of reflection and this requires a careful and not immediate adaptation of the ideas and results of \cite{EKK1989}.

-We then show that the structural Assumption \ref{Assumption on regions and stopping time}, needed to prove the relation between \eqref{introduction control problem} and \eqref{Introduction Stopping problem}, does indeed hold in a canonical formulation of the optimal dividend problem with capital injections in which marginal benefits and costs are constants discounted at a constant rate, and the liquidation value at time $T$ is proportional to the terminal value of the fund.
+We then show that the structural Assumption \ref{Assumption on regions and stopping time}, needed to establish the relation between \eqref{introduction control problem} and the optimal stopping problem, does indeed hold in a canonical formulation of the optimal dividend problem with capital injections in which marginal benefits and costs are constants discounted at a constant rate, and the liquidation value at time $T$ is proportional to the terminal value of the fund.
 In particular, we show that the optimal dividend strategy is given in terms of an optimal boundary $b$ that is decreasing, continuous, bounded, and null at terminal time.
 To the best of our knowledge, also this result appears here for the first time.